Latest News

 When the US freezes the global LNG market gets a cold.
 Bousso

-The global knock-on effect is now a reality.
-Cold weather in the U.S. has led to higher gas prices for Asia and Europe.
-Europe is heavily dependent on U.S. Gas after Russia slashed its pipeline flow following its invasion of Ukraine 2022.
-The U.S. Since 2023, the United States has dominated the LNG industry and is the first country in the world to export more than 100 million metric tonnes per year by 2025.
+Global?knock-on effect What has changed is that cold weather in the U.S. now can lead to higher gas price in Asia and Europe, who is heavily dependent on U.S. After the Russian invasion of Ukraine in 2022, Russia cut off pipeline flow.
+Since 2023, the U.S. dominates the LNG market.
+In 2025, it will be the first nation to export more than 100 million metric tonnes per year.
 Kpler, a data analytics company, estimates that two-thirds were delivered to Europe.
 The benchmark European TTF gas price rose over 6% to nearly 40 euros per megawatt-hour, or $13.75 for each mmBtu.
 This is the highest level since June 2025.
-Prices have risen 38% this month due to a rapid depletion in regional gas reserves, which is currently at 48% capacity.
-This is far below the 58% level last year.
+Prices have risen 38% this month due to a rapid depletion in regional gas supplies, which is currently at 48% capacity.
+This is far below the level of last year, when it was around 58%.
 The International Energy Agency announced on Friday that Europe will import a record amount LNG this year.
-Most of it is expected to be imported from the U.S.

 The surge in new LNG supply is expected to maintain prices at a relatively low level for the next few years.
-According to the IEA, between 2025 and 2030 the new LNG?export capability is expected to increase by about 50% or 300 billion cubic metres (bcm), per year, globally.
-This growth will be driven primarily by the U.S.
+According to the IEA, between 2025 and 2030 the?new LNG capacity will grow by about 50% or 300 billion cubic metres (bcm), per year, globally.
+This growth is mainly driven by the U.S.

 INTERCONNECTED MALL

-The increasingly interconnected LNG markets mean that when sudden changes in demand or supply occur in major producing regions, due to outages, extreme weather or other factors, the global impact is more significant than it was in the past.
+The global impact of sudden changes in demand or supply in major LNG producing areas due to weather or power outages is more severe than ever before.

-Climate change will likely make extreme weather events more common.
+Climate change will likely make extreme weather events more frequent.

 The gas market, which was once dominated by regional players, is now beginning to resemble the modern, liquid oil markets.